theo-armour/2021/pages/doing-knowing-being/mission-value-vision.md

 * Defines the fundamental purpose of an organization or an enterprise,
 * Succinctly describes why the organization exists and what it does to achieve its vision.
 * The mission is the means of successfully achieving the vision
+* 2021-07-02 the mission statements respond to human needs

 ## Vision ~ Why do it?